 Personalization Depth Explained:

-- Point 2 is the car’s make and model number and the registration number along with the number of days left for the car insurance policy’s expiry.
+- Car’s make and model number and the registration number along with the number of days left for the car insurance policy’s expiry.

-- Point 3 is the policy number along with the exact date of the policy’s expiry.
+- Policy number along with the exact date of the policy’s expiry.

-- Point 4 contains the details of the service provider that the policyholder is currently using, along with the details of renewal for the same policy including price.
+- Details of the service provider that the policyholder is currently using, along with the details of renewal for the same policy including price.

-- Point 5 contains the pricing details of other service providers for the same policy.
+- Pricing details of other service providers for the same policy.

 The journey moves to the next step after reaching the event horizon, i.e. 30 days before policy expiry.
 Now, the journey instructs the system to proceed to the next step 15 days before the policy ID’s expiry date.